einsteinpy/einsteinpy/README.rst

 Inspiration
 -----------

-The whole documentation, and code structure is shamelessly inspired by `poliastro`_ .
-We really thank the developers to help us acheive this.
+The whole documentation and code structure is shamelessly inspired by `poliastro`_ .
+We really thank the developers to help us achieve this.

 .. _`poliastro`: https://docs.poliastro.space/